GabrielDeml/IWT/the_paper.md

 For the third, Gray markets, the ivory is often sold in live auctions (17) The legality of these are questionable.
 They may be completely legit, but there is a good chance that they are not (17).
 The questionability comes from items claiming that they predate the ban on ivory harvesting (17).

+Paragraph 4:

+It is hard to quantify the punishment for poaching elephants or trading ivory since there are so many different countries involved.
+Also, some countries are corrupt so the laws are not enforced (19).
+The punishment for poaching elephants ranges from a couple thousand dollars to a lifetime in prison (19).
+Generally though, the punishment is towards a couple thousand dollars side of the spectrum (19).

+Paragraph 5: